State of the Great Lakes 2025

 Are the lakes supporting healthy wetlands and populations of native species?

 Yes and no. Healthy coastal wetlands exist in each Great Lake basin.
-However, Great Lakes coastal wetlands vary in quality with the healthiest in northern locations where the footprint of human activity is the lowest.
-Changes have taken place in the food webs of the Great Lakes to varying degrees and the impacts of stressors such as invasive dreissenid mussels (zebra and quagga mussels) and climate change continue.
-Native fish species such as Lake Trout and Lake Sturgeon are responding well to restoration efforts in several areas across the Great Lakes.
+However, Great Lakes coastal wetlands vary in quality, with the healthiest areas generally occurring in northern locations where the footprint of human activity is lowest.
+Changes have taken place in the food webs of the Great Lakes to varying degrees, and the impacts of stressors such as invasive Dreissenid Mussels continue.
+Populations of native fish species such as Lake Trout and Lake Sturgeon have increased in response to restoration efforts in several areas across the Great Lakes.

 See the Habitat and Species assessment